 15.5.4 Proposal Preparation Time: Fifteen (15) to thirty (30) calendar days between the date if issue and the proposal due date is the recommended minimum proposal preparation time.
 A longer preparation time may be required for complex procurements or for procurements that require substantial offeror resources to prepare an acceptable proposal.

 15.5 Public Notice: The Purchasing Office shall give public notice of the RFP in the same manner as provided in subsection 12.8 of this policy.
-It is further provided that subsection 12.8.2. of this policy does not apply to a solicitation of a professional service contract unless the value of the contract will exceed $30,000, for architects and engineers - $25,000 and for landscape architects and surveyors - $5,000 (Section 13-1-125B NMSA 1978).
+It is further provided that subsection 12.8.2. of this policy does not apply to a solicitation of a professional service contract unless the value of the contract will exceed $30,000, or unless the value of the contract for architects and engineers will exceed $25,000, or unless the value of the contract for landscape architects and surveyors will exceed $5,000 (Section 13-1-125B NMSA 1978).

 15.6 Pre-Proposal Conferences: Pre-proposal conferences may be conducted in accordance with subsection 12.9 of this policy.
 Any such conference should be held prior to submission of initial proposals.